 top of page

-Genus Euphaedra: There are 25 species of the genus Euphaedra so far recorded at Semuliki.
+Genus Euphaedra: There are 26 species of the genus Euphaedra so far recorded at Semuliki.
 These contribute to nearly 80% of Uganda's Euphaedra species total (Davenport, 2001), with only seven species not being recorded at Semuliki.
 Only three species are regularly trapped (medon, harpalyce and caerulescens) but never in the abundance as found with Bebearia laetitioides or Bebearia brunhilda.

 This genus has been categorised into subgenus species groups (Hecq, 1997) and species on this page will be grouped accordingly.
 Species from genus Euphaedra are again highly sensitive to forests with good canopy cover, stable forest floor conditions and in good condition.
 The following images of set specimens are taken from The Royal Museum of Central Africa, Tervuren in Belgium and portray the male (left column) and female, both upper and underside, for each of the species recorded at Semuliki.
 There are three corrections from Forbes (2018), two renaming Euphaedra subspecies determinations and one where a species was mis-recorded .
 The subspecies E. edwardsii langoueensis should read E. edwardsii edwardsii and E. medon inaequabilis should read E. medon fraudata.
-E. sardetta has been wrongly recorded at Semuliki and has been removed from the total number of species recorded.
+E. sardetta was wrongly recorded at Semuliki and has been removed from the total number of species recorded.

 Museum images.
 Males in the left column